Mercy (Kanye West song)

 "Mercy" (stylized as "Mercy.1" on the album) is a song by American rapper Kanye West featuring fellow American rappers Big Sean, Pusha T, and 2 Chainz.
-The song was released on April 10, 2012, through GOOD Music and Def Jam Recordings, as the lead single from the compilation album, Cruel Summer (2012).
-The song's production was handled by Lifted, with additional production from West, Mike Dean, Mike Will Made It, and Hudson Mohawke.
+The song was released on April 6, 2012, through GOOD Music and Def Jam Recordings, as the lead single from the compilation album, Cruel Summer (2012).
+The song's production was handled by Lifted, with additional production from West, Mike Dean, Mike Will Made It, Anthony Kilhoffer, and Hudson Mohawke.
 The song heavily samples the spoken intro for the dancehall song, "Dust a Sound Boy" by Super Beagle.
-The song received mostly positive reviews from music critics, who commented on the bombastic production, the varying quality of the verses, and the wordplay of the individual rappers.

-The song peaked at number 13 on the US Billboard Hot 100, and hit number one on both the US Billboard Hot Rap Songs and Hot R&B/Hip-Hop Songs charts.
-The song has since been certified septuple platinum for seven million digital sales in the US, as of April 2023.
-A music video, directed by Australian director Nabil Elderkin, was released on June 6, 2012.
-The highly stylized video shows a long take of all four rappers featured on the song, along with other GOOD Music recording artists, such as Cyhi the Prynce, Kid Cudi, and Teyana Taylor in cameos.
-The video features the rappers rapping their verses and dancing around, with deliberate editing to make it appear as if they are disappearing and reappearing behind walls.
+"Mercy" received mostly positive reviews from music critics, who commented on the blathering production, the varying quality of the verses, and the wordplay of the individual rappers.
+The song peaked at number 13 on the US Billboard Hot 100, and peaked at number one on both the US Hot Rap Songs, Hot R&B/Hip-Hop Songs, and Rhythmic Airplay charts.
+The song has since been certified 7x platinum in the US, as of April 2023.
+A music video was released on June 6, 2012.
+The highly stylized video shows a long take of all four rappers featured on the song, with editing to make them appear as if they're disappearing and reappearing behind walls.
 The video received positive reviews from critics.

-West performed his portion of the song at the 2012 Watch the Throne Tour, while 2 Chainz, Pusha T, and Big Sean performed the track during Sean's setlist at the 2012 Summer Jam festival.
-The song was performed by all four artists at the 2012 BET Awards, with West substituting his verse from "Mercy", with his verses from "Cold" and "New God Flow".
-Complex and Spin named "Mercy" the best song of 2012.
-The song received two nominations for Best Rap Song and Best Rap Performance at the 55th Grammy Awards.
+West performed his portion of the song at the 2012 Watch the Throne Tour.
+2 Chainz, Pusha T, and Big Sean performed the song during Sean's setlist at the 2012 Summer Jam festival.
+The song was performed by all four rappers at the 2012 BET Awards, with West substituting his verse from "Mercy" with his verses from "Cold" and "New God Flow" (2012).
+Multiple music magazines ranked "Mercy" as one of the best songs of 2012, and the song later received two nominations at the 55th Grammy Awards for Best Rap Song and Best Rap Performance.
+West would later use the song on the set lists of The Yeezus Tour (2013–14), Saint Pablo Tour (2016), Free Larry Hoover Benefit Concert (2021), and Ye Live Concert Tour (2026).

-Background
+Background and release

+"Mercy" was first announced by Pusha T on Twitter on April 3, 2012, stating that West's signees were planning a GOOD Music collaborative album.
+The song was released to the iTunes Store by GOOD Music and Def Jam Recordings during Good Friday on April 6, 2012, after it was premiered by Funkmaster Flex's Hot 97 radio show the previous night.
+"Mercy" serves as the first official single from Cruel Summer, a compilation album by West's record label, GOOD Music.
+The release of the song was compared to GOOD Fridays, a music giveaway from West that provided free MP3 downloads every week to anticipate his album My Beautiful Dark Twisted Fantasy in 2010.
+While "Mercy" was officially released first to the iTunes Store, another GOOD Music single "Cold" was previewed by Flex on April 4, a day before the former's preview.